mrkkrp/markkarpov.com/tutorial/exceptions.md

 Programs in Haskell often do not have predictable evaluation order, so the only way to reason about them is to consider values we want to compute.
-Indeed, what is an exception as not an additional sort of value that can inhabit any type?
+Indeed, what is an exception as not an additional kind of value that inhabits all types?

-Let us take a look at the signature of `throw` function and compare it with bottom, shown here in the form of the `undefined` function:
+Let's take a look at the signature of the `throw` function and compare it with bottom, shown here in the form of the `undefined` function:

 ```haskell
 throw     :: Exception e => e -> a